-‘The Cricket Sang’ by Emily Dickinson is a three stanza poem that is separated into sets of four lines, or quatrains.
+‘The Cricket Sang‘ is a three-stanza poem that is separated into sets of four lines, or quatrains.
 These quatrains make use of a varied rhyme scheme that follows the pattern of ABBB CCCD EEFE.
-Each stanza conforms its own individual pattern with no crossover in end sounds between the stanzas.
+Each stanza conforms to its own individual pattern with no crossover in end sounds between the stanzas.
 This makes sense when one considers the narrative, yet still lyrical, nature of the text and how it chronicles the progression from evening until the darkest part of the night.

 The same can be said, to some extent, for the metrical pattern.
 The second and third stanzas follow the same pattern.
 The first three lines are written in iambic tetrameter.
 This means that they contain four sets of two beats.
 The first of these is unstressed and the second stressed.
 The remaining fourth line of these stanzas is in iambic trimeter.
 It contains three sets of two beats.

 The first stanza is different than the second or third.
 In it, the first two lines are in iambic dimeter, contain two sets of two beats.
 The third is in iambic tetrameter and the fourth in iambic trimeter.